What Exactly is Crowdfunding?

 Ketto, one of the famous names in crowdfunding platforms in India has so far raised USD 5,990,400 through more than 100,000 backers to support over 10,000 projects (averaging just under USD 600 per project). (source: http://crowdsourcingweek.com/blog/indias-top-ten-crowdfunding-platforms/)).
 The article was published on 26th August 2016.

-Imagine a world where you are accountable to 100+ people.
+- Imagine a world where you are accountable for 100+ people.
 Life does not get any easy when you should report to so many people.

 Crowdfunding includes the word “funding”.
 Hence, do not confuse it with crowd-sourcing.

 Crowdfunding is a type of crowdsourcing.
 So if you have sourced resources from a crowd which did not include funds, it is not crowdfunding.